connor-ricks/modern-swiftui-case-study/Documentation/managing_logic_and_views.md

 - [Up next: Navigation](#up-next-navigation)

 ## Previously: `Standups.app` Overview
-In the [[standups_overview|previous section]] we covered what the `Standups.app` application does, outlining the apps screens and functionality.
+In the [previous section](standups_overview.md) we covered what the `Standups.app` application does, outlining the apps screens and functionality.

 ## What is Important?
 In order to frame the solution, it's important to discuss what we are aiming to achieve.